Closing the delivery gap: an out-of-band acknowledgment sidecar and retry loop

 }

-The sidecar mounts the same PVC as the broker, read‑only.
-It is stateless and consumes negligible resources ( < 10 MiB RSS ).
-A dedicated NetworkPolicy allows ingress on port 5675 within the cluster, and a new port on the broker‑svc Service makes the endpoint reachable by DNS name.
+The sidecar mounts the same PVC as the broker, read-only.
+It is stateless and consumes negligible resources (under 10 MiB RSS).
+A dedicated NetworkPolicy allows ingress on port 5675 within the cluster.
+A new port on the broker-svc Service makes the endpoint reachable by DNS name.

 Retry logic